ellereeeee/notes/Web Design Secrets/Web Design Secrets Notes.md

 6) Use your picture or use free ones online, like at Unsplash.com.

+## IV.
+Working with Icons

+1) Use icons to list features/steps.

+2) Use icons for actions and links.
+Your icons should be recognizable and your links should be labeled.

+3) Icons should not take center stage.
+They should play a supporting role in your design.

+4) Use icon fonts whenever possible.
+Icon fonts use vector images that scale at any resolution.

+5) There are lots of free icons online.

 * Checkout the e-book [_Best Resources for Web Design and Development with HTML5 and CSS3_](http://webdesigncourse.co/resources/data/course-e-book-website-v2.0.pdf) by Jonas Schmedtmann.